MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-setup-unrealized-vat.md

 2. On the **General Ledger Setup** page, select the **Unrealised GST** check box.
 3. Choose the **Search for Page or Report** icon ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), and enter **GST Posting Setup**.
 4. On the **GST Posting Setup** page, choose the GST posting group, and then choose the **Edit** action.
-5. In the **Unrealized VAT Type** field, choose an option to specify how to allocate payments to the invoice amount (excluding VAT) and the VAT amount itself, and how to transfer VAT amounts from the unrealized VAT account to the realized account.
+5. In the **Unrealized GST Type** field, choose an option to specify how to allocate payments to the invoice amount (excluding GST) and the GST amount itself, and how to transfer GST amounts from the unrealized GST account to the realized account.
 The following table describes the options.

 | Option | Description |
 | --- | --- |